A hierarchical resource-efficient deep policy gradient method for continuous-time optimal control problems: Conclusion

 \section{Conclusion}

-In this paper, we proposed a method, which allows to improve the efficiency of the policy gradient method for optimal control problems via a multi-step/multi-scale implementation.
-Our method is useful for problems which the coarse discretization does not provide a sufficiently accurate approximation and finer time discretization is required, specifically, if the cost varies significantly in time.
-We tested our method on a linear-quadratic stochastic control problem, which has a closed-form solution and compared the results of two and three-step implementations.
-Additionally, we provide a theoretical result on the computational complexity of the algorithm on the number of steps, number of time intervals used in each step, and number of samples in each step.
-This result also allows to set these parameters to reduce the run-time of the multi-scale policy gradient method by a given factor.
+In this paper, we proposed a method that improves the efficiency of the policy gradient method for optimal control problems via a hierarchical implementation.
+Our method is useful for problems where the coarse discretization does not provide a sufficiently accurate approximation and finer time discretization is required, specifically, if the cost varies significantly in time.
+We tested our method on a linear-quadratic stochastic control problem, which has a closed-form solution, and compared the results of one-fold and two-fold implementations.
+We also tested our method on an optimal execution problem with stochastic price impact and stochastic resilience.
+For the optimal execution problem, there are two challenges, degeneracy caused by the deterministic variables and total-liquidation constraint, which are tackled by introducing new sub-steps in the hierarchical PGM.
+Additionally, Theorem~\ref{thm:management} gives a theoretical estimate of the computational cost of the hierarchical algorithm as a function of the number of refinement folds, the fraction of intervals refined at each fold, and the number of samples used at each fold.
+The theorem provides a sufficient condition on these design choices that guarantees the hierarchical method achieves any prescribed speed-up factor $\gamma$ relative to the brute-force benchmark.